Responsibility for protecting personal information

 By using the reCAPTCHA service, you consent to the processing of data about you by Google in the manner and for the purposes set out above.

 For your convenience, our website provides links to the sites of third parties or parts of their sites.
 We have no control over the content or operation of these sites or the confidentiality or privacy practices of the site operators.
 Consequently, any personal information you submit through such sites is governed by the privacy policies of the sites in question.
 It is therefore your responsibility to find out about their policies in order to protect information that concerns you.

 Our practices do not include soliciting members for personal and confidential information by e-mail or other electronic means.

 Upon request in writing, any individual will be informed of the existence, use and disclosure of his or her personal information and given access to this information within a reasonable time.
 In certain cases, we may not be able to provide you access to personal information we hold pertaining to you.
 We will inform you when access to your personal information is not possible and advise of any recourse available to you except where prohibited by law.

-Our clients are our priority, and we will strive to find a fair and equitable solution for everyone.
-In this spirit, we offer a dispute resolution process at uni.ca/complaint
+Our members and clients are our priority, and we strive to find a fair and equitable solution for everyone.
+In this spirit, we offer a complaint resolution process at uni.ca/complaint.